januse/java-chess/README.md

 java-chess
 ==========
 This is a command-line chess game.
-It is playable as is, but there is work left to be done to simplify the interface for bots into the board.
+The game is fully playable.

+Next Steps:
+*The interface into the board should be simplified and secured.
+*The state of the board should be displayed after each move.

 ###Play Command Line Chess